lul29/Phys212/week-7-dielectrics-currents-and-resistances/current-and-resistance.md

 ## Conventional current

-Section 27.3-27.5 then define 3 basics concepts
+Section 27.3-27.5 then define three basics concepts

 * the conventional current denoted <lrn-math> I </lrn-math>: It is just the rate of change of charge per unit of time, eq 27.9.
 * the current density J which is just current per area.